For Prospective Students

 Fall 2026

-I am not broadly recruiting PhD students for the Fall 2026 cycle.
+I am not broadly considering incoming PhD students for the Fall 2026 start.
 I may make exceptions for candidates with exceptionally strong fit with my ongoing work.
 Such fit typically involves prior research in human- and developer-centered security, or an established research connection with my group.
 General or unspecific inquiries will likely not receive a response.

 Research: